MindWrapper/ai-tools/readme.md

 Ensure you have an active API account with OpenAI and sufficient credits.

-1. RateLimitError (Error Code: 429)
+1. **RateLimitError (Error Code: 429)**

    This error indicates you've exceeded your OpenAI API quota.
 Check your current API usage and consider upgrading your plan or optimizing your API calls.
 For more information, refer to [OpenAI Error Codes](https://platform.openai.com/docs/guides/error-codes/api-errors).

-2. NotFoundError (Error Code: 404)
+2. **NotFoundError (Error Code: 404)**

-This error occurs when the `gpt-4` model is not available or you don't have access to it.
+   This error occurs when the `gpt-4o` model is not available or you don't have access to it.
 Check [Accessing GPT-4](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4).